We've got the ultimate guide to kid-friendly restaurants and cafes in Singapore – so sit back and enjoy a meal while the tiny humans play!

 Where: 200 Netheravon Road, Singapore 508529

-Super Loco is our top spot in Robertson Quay.
+Super Loco is our top family restaurants spot in Robertson Quay.
 The outdoor tables populated by Bugaboos and kids zipping around on scooters are a good sign, but settle into this bright and cheery brunch spot on a weekend and you’ll see why it’s such a hit.
 We love the funky decor, abundance of high chairs and brilliant brunch menu that includes super smoothies and treats for kids including ham and cheese enchiladas and pineapple crepes.
 Grown-ups can tuck into monster heuvos rancheros and a cheeky sparkling sangria.
 Hot tip: weekend brunch is from 10am-3.30pm.
 No bookings for brunch, but we’ve never had to wait long for a table.
 Kids love running across the brightly coloured Art Bridge after brunch – join the chase to work off those Mexican desserts!

 Where: 60 Robertson Quay, #01-13 The QuaySide, Singapore 238252; Duxton Hill, 15 Duxton Hill, Tanjong Pagar, Singapore 089598; Customs House, 70 Collyer Quay, #01-04 Customs House, Singapore 049323